“If a client’s mental [concerns] represent a conflict of disintegrated

 2. Feeling differently – feeling inspired about a method for deepening your self awareness, with compassion, and a new confidence about understanding motivations and behaviour

-3. Doing differently – an invitation to practice self observation, self reflection and personal ownership
+3. Doing differently – an invitation to practice self observation, self inquiry process for reflection and personal ownership

 Day One Agenda: